our suppliers

 No wonder one of the values of Genelec is Enthusiasm.
 This is something we share with our customers.

-In 1976 YLE, the Finnish Broadcasting Company was building a new radio house in Pasila, Helsinki.
+Roots in Broadcast In 1976 YLE, the Finnish Broadcasting Company was building a new radio house in Pasila, Helsinki.
 Mr. Juhani Borenius, who worked as an acoustician for YLE, asked his friends at a post-graduate acoustics seminar if they could make an active monitoring loudspeaker.
 First Ilpo Martikainen and Topi Partanen needed Borenius to precise what he was looking for, and two weeks later they produced the first sample.
 The prototype was far from perfect but promising enough to raise serious interest.
 In 1978, after two years of serious research and development, Genelec Oy was founded and the first active monitoring loudspeaker, the S30, was ready.

 For its time the monitor was very advanced both electronically and acoustically.
 The customer specification was advanced as well.
 In addition to normal requirements to be measured in an anechoic chamber, these specifications detailed acoustic performance also in a control room.